RuochaoYan/a-plagiarism-detector/README.md

 Distance A*B:  N   (where N is the resulting dot-product you computed between A and B) Distance A*C:  N   (where N is the resulting dot-product you computed between A and C) Document A is most similar to document _X_  (where X is the name of the nearest doc [A or B])

+**Note**: Your code will rely on external resource files for input:
+1. word-files (3)
+2. stop-word file (1)

+These files are available under the ./content folder of your assignment folder.
+Your code will need to specify the correct path to get these files.
+If you look at main.cpp, there is a variable (`const char *theProjectPath`) which you must set to point to the folder on your drive where the assignment code lives.
+This path is provided to your controller classes, and is available for you to use in your when specifying input file paths.

 #### PART2
 1. Assemble bi-grams for all words in each of the three word-files